alballr/GA.1.1_ISOII_25-26/meetings/Meeting 30-10.md

 ### 2. Start making the planning

-We mapped the F.R to U.C.
+We mapped the F.R to U.C.<br/>
-We stablished and mapped the prioriy
+We stablished and mapped the prioriy<br/>
 We mapped iterations to U.C.

 ### 3. We stablish next meeting talking points